Ever notice how people respond to challenges in two completely different ways?

 Waiting for perfect conditions is a low-agency trap.
 High-agency people start, iterate, and learn fast.

-Remember that growth is painful.
-And that's by design.
+Growth is painful.
+That's by design.
 It happens through challenge, discomfort, and transformation.

-Framework to adopt: Use the OODA Loop (Observe, Orient, Decide, Act) from fighter pilot doctrine:
+Use the OODA Loop from fighter pilot doctrine:

 - Observe the situation without bias